Illinois Pay Transparency. Single-State Compliance.

 Illinois Stack

 Illinois has the strictest pay transparency framework in the country.
-HB 3129, the Equal Pay Act, the Pay Data Report, and the salary-history ban work together.
+HB 3129, the Equal Pay Act, the Equal Pay Registration Certificate, and the salary-history ban work together.
 Your decisions must account for all four.

 Legal References